Have you recently had your wisdom teeth pulled? If so, you might be wondering, “Can I smoke weed after a tooth extraction?”

 Lotions & Topical Applications

-CBD infused creams are an alternative method currently breaking into the market.
-These topical ointments can be used to treat acute pain as well as sore muscles.
-Created by infusing high-quality cannabis with natural oils and further blending with other healing herbs, making a 100% natural and safe ointment for personal use.
+CBD-infused creams are an alternative method currently breaking into the market.
+These topical ointments can be used to treat acute pain as well as sore muscles and inflammation.
+Created by infusing high-quality marijuana with natural oils and further blending with other healing herbs, making a 100% natural and safe creams and lotions for personal use.

 You can find our full range of creams and ointments that we offer here.